zhaoxinf/zhaoxinf.github.io/Collaborator.md

 * Yufei Zhao, master student of Communication University of China, working on talking head.
 * Ke Mu, master student of Communication University of China, working on talking head.
 * Xingyu Wang, master student of Institute of Automation，Chinese Academy of Sciences, working on LLM.
-* Xinhao Kong, master student of Beijing Institute of Technology, working on Robotics.
-* Weiyun Yi, master student of Beijing Institute of Technology, working on Robotics.
 * Yongxu Wang, master student of University of Science and Technology of China, working on LLM.
 * Yifan Wang, master student of University of Science and Technology of China, working on LLM.
+* Gen Li, master student of Beihang University, working on LLM.
+* Xinyu Wang, master student of Beihang University, working on LLM.
-* Guangchi Deng, master student of University of Science and Technology of China, working on SLAM.
+* Ye Qiu, master student of Beihang University, working on LLM.
+* Yuanze Hu，master student of Beihang University, working on LLM.

 Undergraduate
 ======
-* Haoyu Wu, undergraduate student of Renmin University of China, working on 3d faces reconstruction
+* Haoyu Wu, undergraduate student of Renmin University of China, working on 3d faces reconstruction.
-* Junhao Wu,  undergraduate student of Jinan University, working on talking head
+* Zhanli, undergraduate student of Beihang University, working on avatar driven.
+* Xingxing Xiang,undergraduate student of   University of International Business and Economics, working on industry data generation.

 Interns
 ======